 All coaches, no matter the sport, or the age group, are responsible for creating research-based drills.
 These conditioning techniques should be age and sport appropriate.
 Teaching techniques should support the athlete in his or her physical and sports development while respecting and allowing for safety.
 Coaches should encourage their athletes to make good decisions with their health and physical conditioning.
 Low-risk training practices should be encouraged and upheld.

 Equipment and Environment in Athletics

-During all practices and trainings, coaches should be aware of their equipment and environment.
-All equipment should be in safe, useable condition.
+During all practices and training, coaches should be aware of their equipment and environment.
+All equipment should be in a safe, useable condition.
 Unsafe equipment should be removed from access and thrown out or repaired.
 Leaving it around creates the potential for it to accidentally be used by an unknowing player.
 The coach should also check the environment, such as the playing field or the gym floor, to be sure there are no hazards.

 In addition, coaches need to supervise their athletes during all physical conditioning sessions.
 They should be sure the athletes are well-hydrated and not over-tiring themselves.
 Athletes should be encouraged by coaches to take a break or slow down when it becomes necessary.

 Coaches who can strike the right balance in their physical conditioning routines and still maintain safety for their athletes are the most successful all around.
-Documenting progress and celebrating successes, including safe trainings and practices can enrich the physical conditioning process.
+Documenting progress and celebrating successes, including safe training and practices can enrich the physical conditioning process.